I have decided to create this blog but most of all I have created

 While in Mumbai I had the great pleasure of meeting with the General Secretary of the Bombay YMCA and some of the other staff all of whom where extremely hospitable and welcomed me back anytime (an offer which I am sure I will take advantage of).
 Being one of the largest YMCA organization in India, there are a huge number of programs at the Bombay YMCA which I hope to be able to be a part of.

 After spending the night in Mumbai I hopped a two hour flight to Madurai, my home for the next six months.
 Arriving around 11 am at the tiny airport in Madurai, I was greeted with open arms by the General Secretary of the Madurai YMCA Rev. Suyambu and one of the leading women in the Madurai YMCA, Shamila.
-They informed me that for the first week or so that I will be in Madurai I will be staying at the YMCA International Guest House, a beautiful air conditioned hotel/hostel spitting distance from the wonderful Meenakshi Temple - the trademark temple of Madurai.
+They informed me that for the first

 The city itself is wonderful.
 It's amazing how much of the traditional culture has been preserved and is evident in everyday life.
 With very little international development taking place in this southern temple city the people have retained an amazing amount of their ancient culture including the ancient language of Tamil which is spoken almost exclusively throughout the city.
 I hope to learn some Tamil in the upcoming months.